 - Fair skin, light hair and blue eyes

-TOM TIP: The novel features to remember and link with Angelman syndrome so you can spot it in your exams is the unusual fascination with water, happy demeanour and widely spaced teeth.
+TOM TIP: The key features to remember are the unusual fascination with water, happy demeanour, severe speech impairment and ataxia.

 Management